top of page

 ELIGIBILITY

-Applicants who receive the LTG (R) Robert B, Flowers Scholarship are not eligible to apply for the Falaniko Scholarship in the same year.
+• Exclusions: Recipients of the LTG (R) Robert B. Flowers Scholarship are ineligible for the Falaniko Scholarship within the same academic year.

 APPLICATION PROCESS